Our Top 10 Tips to Increase Your Ranking in Google SERP

 Google only cares about one thing and one thing only.
 Relevance.
 That is it — just relevance.
 They do not care about you or your multifamily business — they only care about the person doing the search.

 Google’s job is to get the user to the best results for them as quickly as possible.
-It is not easy when there are so many people out there trying to game the system just to increase traffic to their site.
+It is not easy when so many people out there are trying to game the system to increase traffic to their site.
 Google gives us one directive, “Be Relevant.”

 From time to time, you hear about Google’s major algorithm updates and descriptions of what they do from a technical standpoint.
-What you need to know is less of the technical aspects, and more of the overarching strategy — relevant content.
+You need to know less of the technical aspects and more of the overarching strategy — relevant content.
 If you can follow that advice and do it well, you will find yourself rising in the ranks of Google.

 So you want to know how to do it well?
 Do you want to know the secret to getting your multifamily business listed?

-Just follow these three tips to improve your ranking in Google:
+Just follow these SEO tips to improve your ranking in Google: